This is an excerpt from The Line of Hope by Bridget Trafford. You can find more excerpts to download in the Downloads section of the website.

 “The what?
 I didn’t catch that!
 Come back here rodent!
 Don’t walk away when I’m talking at you!
 Kevin!
 This is my life we’re talking about!
 This is not a story Kevin!
 It’s not The Lion, The Witch and The -”

 “Warthog?” said Kevin helpfully.
 “It might be…” He waved a paw in explanation.
-Sam looked.

 “Ah”